Conor Lamb: 2018 general

 After the Pennsylvania Supreme Court threw out the state's original congressional map and replaced it with a court-drawn map, the old 18th was reconfigured as the 14th district and made even more Republican on paper.
 Meanwhile, Lamb's home in Mt.
 Lebanon was drawn into the 17th district.
 That district had previously been the 12th, represented by three-term Republican Keith Rothfus.
 The district had lost much of its eastern portion, centered around Johnstown, becoming a more compact district northwest of Pittsburgh.
 In the process, the district lost its connection to longtime congressman John Murtha, who represented it from 1974 to 2010.
 While the old 12th was one of Trump's strongest districts in Pennsylvania in 2016, Trump would have only barely carried the new 17th.
 The new 17th also voted for Democrats in downballot races.
 This led to speculation that Lamb would run for a full term in the new 17th, regardless of the special election results.

 On March 14, Beaver County Democratic Party chairman Stephen Dupree told ABC News that Lamb submitted a written request for county Democrats to endorse his bid for the 17th in the November 2018 general election; Beaver County is entirely within the new 17th.
 On March 16, Lamb announced on his Twitter account that he was in the process of gathering petitions for a run in the 17th.
 On March 20, he formally submitted petitions for a full term in the 17th.
 He was unopposed in the May 15 primary and defeated Rothfus in the general election.

 2020

-Lamb won re-election, defeating Republican Sean Parnell, an Army veteran and Trump supporter.
+Lamb won re-election, narrowly defeating Republican Sean Parnell, an Army veteran and Trump supporter.
 At the same time, Joe Biden carried the district with 50.7 percent of the vote, winning by a slightly larger margin than Lamb.
 Biden supported Lamb as he had in 2018, and Lamb was an early endorser and surrogate for Biden's campaign in that year's presidential primary elections.
 Biden was the first Democrat to win the district since John Kerry won the old 12th in 2004.